michael0k/michael0k.github.io/_posts/2025-07-11-iPhone-Price-Prediction-with-eBay-Data.md

 > **$\approx$ 62% of our rows have unique listing names, what does that say about the nearly 30% remaining listings ?**
 >
 > 1. Some (different) sellers are using identical listing names
-> 2. Some sellers are relisting their iPhone listings on eBay because they sell numerous iPhones through out the year
+> 2. Some sellers are relisting their iPhone listings on eBay because they sell numerous iPhones throughout the year
 > 3. Some sellers relist their individual iPhone until they successfully make a sale
 >
 > Looking at the first 10 rows of data we can see at least one price range in our `price` feature in dataframe `df`.
 {: .notice -- primary}

-## Data Cleaning and Feature Engineering
+## 2. Data Cleaning and Feature Engineering

 This part focuses on transforming raw data into usable features for the model, including cleaning the price, encoding the condition, and extracting iPhone model variants.